30f0fn/work-the-rainbow/README.md

 2. Given the chosen time slot assignment, choose an assignment of shift commitments for each family (say, 2pm on Sept 5, Sep 19, ...).

-After any final manual tweaks, the scheduler sends the calendar to families.
-Throughout the scheduled period, the families can revise any of their individual commitments; the scheduler can choose (upon consulting with teachers) whether to set a deadline for schedule changes and whether the schedule requires teacher approval.
+After any final manual tweaks, the Scheduler sends the calendar to Parents.
+Throughout the scheduled period, Parents can revise any of their individual commitments until some fixed interval before the shift starts.
 Revisions to a family's schedule generate notifications (through the Signals framework) for all users in the family.

+The app presents to a Teacher the resulting schedule of shift commitments, plus an attendance scoresheet visible to the Teachers and to the Administrator.